 Data Protection (GDPR) Privacy Notice for Clients

-We take our responsibilities regarding protection of data very seriously and have processes in place to provide security and confidentiality of data.
+We take our responsibilities regarding the protection of data very seriously and have processes in place to provide security and confidentiality of data.
 We use the information you provide primarily for the provision of legal services to you and for related purposes including statutory returns, legal and regulatory compliance, updating and enhancing client records and audit/analysis to help us manage our practice.
 Our use of that information is subject to your instructions, data protection law and our duty of confidentiality.

 Please note that our work for you may require us to pass on such information to third parties such as expert witnesses and other professional advisers, including sometimes advisers appointed by another party to your matter.
 The lawful basis on which we process the information is our performance of the contract to supply you with legal services, so that we may advise you and act effectively in your matter.

 We may also give such information to others who perform services for us, to ensure our service is prompt and efficient, such as overflow typing, photocopying or call-answering.
-If you do not want work to be outsourced in this way, please tell us as soon as possible, so we can consider this with you.
+If you do not want to work to be outsourced in this way, please tell us as soon as possible, so we can consider this with you.
 In addition, our practice may be audited or checked by our accountants, regulator, and by other organisations for ISO quality purposes.
-We also use the services of storage companies for storage of archived files.
+We also use the services of storage companies for the storage of archived files.
 The Lawful basis of such processing is a legal obligation and legitimate interests.
 All third parties to whom we supply data are required to maintain confidentiality in relation to that data.